learning-dev/udacity-MLND/capstone/capstone_report.md

 Early Optical Character Recognition was mainly focused towards building tools to aid people who are blind.
 Since, then Optical Character Recognition has evolved to recognize sign boards for translation, navigation and for text-to-speech.
 OCR now has a wide range of applications from day-to-day applications to scientific applications.

-The aim is here to build a OCR using Bidirectionnal Recurrent Neural Network and compare the accuracy with the Conventional Neural Network
+The aim is here to build an OCR using Bidirectional Recurrent Neural Network and compare the accuracy with the Conventional Neural Network

 ### Problem Statement